Rick hears his neighbor’s cat on his front porch.

 “Bye, Linda, and thanks again for the information.”

-The phone call was over, and the status of June Rios had become a problem.
+The phone call was over, and the status of June Rios had become a problem for the police.
 It was something I wouldn’t tell Adam yet.

 I went through my phone messages and my email and text messages.
-Finally, I took care of a few open items.
+I took care of all of the open items.